-Hong Kongers’ family culture is guided by filial piety, which is common for most Southeast Asian countries.
-In this culture, hierarchal seniority is determined by age which means, all the family members are expected to show respect to their elders.
+Hong Kongers’ family culture is guided by filial piety, which is common in most Southeast Asian countries.
+In this culture, hierarchal seniority is determined by age, which means, all the family members are expected to show respect to their elders.
 In fact, they pay respect to their ancestors at least twice a year.
 There are different ways to pay respect to elders, and one of them is through language.
 So, let us learn this Cantonese vocabulary for family (家庭 gaa1 ting4 ).

-Just like in another culture, each family members in the Cantonese culture have their own responsibilities.
-But, the Cantonese family tree is more complicated than other cultures.
+Just like in other cultures, each family members in the Cantonese culture have their own responsibilities.
+But, the Cantonese family tree is more complicated than that of other cultures.
 It may be very daunting to learn at first, but once you’ve got to practice it yourself, you’ll understand it better.
 What can be confusing at first is that Cantonese terms differ from the maternal or paternal side.
 But, you don’t have to worry because the terms you’ll learn below have English translations that will help you get through.

 You also don’t have to memorize every Cantonese vocabulary for a family written in this post if you are not marrying a local or have a close friend who practices this culture.
 Instead, you may start learning about the nuclear family and consider other relatives as a bonus.

 Parents are the heart of every family.
 Traditionally, the father is the main provider and the head of the family, while the mother takes care of the household.
 But, in these modern times, women have proven their place in society, so many families in Hong Kong hire a maid to do the house chores while both parents are working.

 So, if you want to learn the Cantonese vocabulary for family related to parents, please refer to the words below: